Tonmoy-abc/WifiScanner/md/uses.md

 * **Parameters**

     **urls**     – A list of ip address like([10.0.1.1, 10.0.0.2]etc)

     **username** – A list of username.
-Note the list will only contain 2 user name for this version
+Note the list will only contain 2user name for this version

     **password** – A list of username.
-Note the list will only contain 2 user name for this version
+Note the list will only contain 2user name for this version

 #### is_http_running()
 Return if any http server running on this host or ip